Money BasicsManaging Money

 • Upgrading your gadgets

-Having an emergency fund helps you through those rainy days and gives you peace of mind knowing that you can weather any storm that comes.
-Here are steps to building your emergency fund.
+An emergency fund helps you through those rainy days and gives you peace of mind knowing that you can weather any storm.
+Here are steps to building your emergency fund:

 Set a monthly savings goal